 Once we look at our workflows and file use characteristics through the lens of these requirements, we can start to determine what capacities we need for each specific tier of storage to complete our task.

-Now let’s take a look at the five tiers of storage available for video workflows.
+Now let’s take a look at the five tiers of storage available for video production workflows.

 What are the 5 Tiers of Video Data Storage?